aglaganov/portfolio/index.md

 # Some of my favorite projects:
-- [HackerRank](https://hackerrank.com/) - WordPress/Webflow 4 instances of CMS fully built and maintained by me.
 - [Orix](https://orix.com/) - Nice case study full of animations and fully responsive with scaling.
 Built on WordPress.
 - [TetraScience](https://www.tetrascience.com/tetra-data) - Webflow project with SVG and JS animations.
 - [Addison](https://addison.com/) - WordPress website of a digital agency I was working at, and almost all of their web case studies were built by me.